Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 This system covers the following connections:

--   Peripheral IP connected to PS General Purpose master port 0 (M_AXI_GP0).
-This connection is used by the PS CPU to configure Peripheral IP register configurations.
+-   Peripheral IP connected to PS general purpose master port 0 (``M_AXI_GP0``).
+This connection is used by the PS CPU to configure peripheral IP register configurations.

--   Four output ports of Peripheral IP connected to DS15, DS16, DS17,
-    and DS18 on-board LEDs.
+-   Four output ports for peripheral IP connected to DS15, DS16, DS17, and DS18 on-board LEDs.

 In this system, when you run application code, a message appears on the serial terminal and asks you to choose the option to make the LEDs